Maximise your time in Vietnam by flying overnight to Hanoi. We’ll meet you at the airport and drive you to your hotel.

 Hoi An is one of the best-preserved towns in Vietnam.
 Its jumble of teashops, Japanese merchant houses and Chinese temples feels like a step back in time.
 Equally intoxicating are its colourful markets, alive with traders touting their wares.
 Visit with a local guide, to pick up ingredients before joining a cookery class to learn the secrets of Vietnamese cuisine.
 Spend your second day in Hoi An getting lost in its cobbled streets and soaking up the unique atmosphere.

 Fly to Ho Chi Minh City, Vietnam's largest and most energetic metropolis.
 You’ll visit the History Museum, Reunification Hall and the War Remnants Museum.
 Make a stop at Notre Dame Cathedral in the heart of the city before finishing at the Central Post Office, designed and constructed by Gustav Eiffel.
-Complete your day at the rooftop bar of the towering Pullman Saigon.
+Complete your day at 2 Lam Son, Park Hyatt Saigon’s ultra-stylish martini bar.

 Swap the frenetic city for the peaceful market town of Cai Be.
 Here, you’ll board a sampan and cruise the delta region's network of waterways, bartering from the floating trade boats as you go.
 Back in Ho Chi Minh, the city’s nightlife is waiting to be explored from the back of a vintage Vespa scooter!
 Ride the busy streets, before visiting a Vietnamese coffee house and a live music club.